apifortress/Bloodhound-modules/hazelcast/README.md

 Configuration must be placed in the `implementers.yml` file.

-* `name`: the ID of the AFtheM Hazelcast client
+* `name`: the ID of the Bloodhound Hazelcast client
-* `server`: the address of the AFtheM Hazelcast server
+* `server`: the address of the Bloodhound Hazelcast server

 Example:
 ```yaml